rodneyshupe/Cookbook/Recipes/Baking/Breads/SimpleCornbreadRecipe.rst

 Directions
 ----------

 1. Preheat oven to 400F (204C).
-Grease and lightly flour an 8 or 9-inch
+Grease and lightly flour an 8 or 9-inch square
-   square baking pan.
-Set aside.
+   baking pan; set aside.
-2. Whisk the cornmeal, flour, baking powder, baking soda, and salt together in a large bowl.
-Set aside.
-In a medium bowl, whisk the melted butter, brown sugar, and honey together until completely smooth and thick.
-Then, whisk in the egg until combined.
-Finally, whisk in the buttermilk.
-Pour the wet ingredients into the dry ingredients and whisk until combined.
+2. Whisk the cornmeal, flour, baking powder, baking soda, and salt together in a large bowl and set aside.
+In a medium bowl, whisk the melted butter, brown sugar, and honey together until completely smooth and thick, then whisk in the egg until combined, and finally whisk in the buttermilk.
+Pour the wet ingredients into the dry and whisk just until combined; avoid over-mixing.
-   Avoid over-mixing.
+3. Pour the batter into the prepared pan and bake until golden brown on top and cooked through in the centre, about 20 minutes.
+Test with a toothpick;
-3. Pour batter into prepared baking pan.
-Bake for 20 minutes or until golden brown on top and the center is cooked through.
-Use a toothpick to test.
-Edges should be crispy at this point.
-Allow to slightly cool before slicing and serving.
-Serve cornbread with butter, honey, jam, or whatever you like.
+   the edges should be crispy.
+Cool slightly before slicing.
+Serve with butter, honey, jam, or whatever you like.
-4. Wrap leftovers up tightly and store at room temperature for up to 1 week.
+4. Wrap leftovers tightly and store at room temperature for up to 1 week.

 Notes
 -----